Necrolesian/morrowind-mod-list/list.md

 Finally, this is the last of the major architecture texture replacers.
 This one covers Vivec and other Velothi buildings, such as temples.

 For now we only need the main HQ file from the downloads page.
 You might want to go ahead and pick up one of the atlas downloads, as we'll need it later, but don't install it yet.
-(Ideally the UHQ atlas download is best, but it gives me problems in-game due to being too large for my graphics card, so I actually use the HQ atlas file.)
+(Ideally the UHQ atlas download is best, but it gives me problems in-game due to being too large for my graphics card, so I actually use the HQ atlas file.
+You might need the MQ atlas if you have a lower-end graphics card.)

 ## [Better Rugs](https://www.nexusmods.com/morrowind/mods/46339)